FrancoisPorcher/deep-neurosegmentation/README.md

 export nnUNet_results=/rds/project/rds-7tts6phZ4tw/deep-neurosegmentation/nnunet/nnUNet_results
 ```

+These variables have been setup by the `setup_nnunet.py` script just before.
+If you change the location of the folder, the updated values are in the `config.ini`

 (Optional): To check if the environment variables have been set up correctly, run the following command:
 ```bash